borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies/archive/quadrants_figure_table/README.md

-This directory contains sources for figure and tables in the publication
+This directory contains sources for figures and tables in the publication

 ```
 @ARTICLE{DependenciesArXiv2024,